Altinity/terraform-aws-eks-clickhouse/docs/ebs.md

 - `kubernetes_csi_driver_v1.ebs_csi_aws_com`: Registers the `ebs.csi.aws.com` CSI driver in the Kubernetes cluster.
 - `kubernetes_storage_class.gp3-encrypted`: Defines a storage class for provisioning EBS volumes.
 This particular storage class is set to use the `gp3` volume type and encrypt the volumes. (which is what we recommended for ClickHouse)

+# AWS EBS CSI Driver Setup

+> 💡 TLDR; This configuration sets up the AWS EBS CSI driver within an EKS cluster, enabling dynamic provisioning of EBS volumes for persistent storage.
+The setup includes the necessary IAM roles, Kubernetes roles, service accounts, and driver deployments to integrate AWS EBS efficiently with the Kubernetes environment.

+This Terraform module configures the AWS Elastic Block Store (EBS) Container Storage Interface (CSI) driver using the `[aws-ia/eks-blueprints-addons/aws](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addon/aws/latest)` module for a Kubernetes cluster managed by AWS EKS.
+The AWS EBS CSI driver facilitates the provisioning, mounting, and management of AWS EBS volumes directly via Kubernetes.
+Below is a detailed breakdown of the components involved in this setup:

+### IAM Setup for EBS CSI Driver
+- **`module.eks_aws.aws_iam_role.ebs_csi_driver_role`**: Defines an IAM role that the EBS CSI driver will assume.
+This role grants the driver permissions to interact with AWS resources necessary for managing EBS volumes.
+- **`module.eks_aws.aws_iam_role_policy_attachment.ebs_csi_driver_policy_attachment`**: Attaches the necessary IAM policies to the IAM role, specifically the `AmazonEBSCSIDriverPolicy`, empowering the CSI driver to perform operations on EBS volumes.

+### EKS Addon Configuration
+- **`module.eks_aws.module.eks_blueprints_addons.aws_eks_addon.this["aws-ebs-csi-driver"]`**: Configures the AWS EBS CSI driver as an EKS addon, simplifying management and ensuring it is kept up-to-date with the latest releases and security patches.

+### Kubernetes Storage Class
+- **`kubernetes_storage_class.gp3-encrypted`**: Defines a storage class named `gp3-encrypted`, which is set as the default class for dynamic volume provisioning.
+It uses the `gp3` volume type with encryption enabled, suitable for applications requiring secure and performant storage solutions.
+  - **Parameters**: Specifies encryption, filesystem type (`ext4`), and the volume type (`gp3`).
+  - **Reclaim Policy**: Set to `Delete`, meaning volumes will be automatically deleted when the corresponding Kubernetes persistent volume is deleted.
+  - **Volume Binding Mode**: Set to `WaitForFirstConsumer`, which delays the binding and provisioning of a volume until a pod using it is scheduled.

+### Integration and Dependency Management
+- **Depends on**: Ensures that the EBS CSI driver setup only begins after the necessary EKS cluster components (such as the cluster itself and related IAM roles) are fully provisioned and operational.